Buying property

 Purchasing costs and tax payments

 Buying a property in Switzerland might not be as expensive as you might expect.
-In most cantons, the total purchase costs are between 2.5 and 3.8% including purchase tax, land registry fees and notary fees.
-However, the canton Vaud charges about 5%.
+In most cantons, the total purchase costs are between 2.5 and 3.8%, including purchase tax, land registry fees and notary fees.
+However, the canton of Vaud charges about 5%.

-Should you be in need of a mortgage, registration fees are charged on a sliding scale which again varies from canton to canton.
-They roughly start at 1% but decreased a little the higher the loan is.
+Should you need a mortgage, registration fees are charged on a sliding scale, which again varies from canton to canton.
+They roughly start at 1% but decrease a little the higher the loan is.

 If you’re a foreigner and own a property in Switzerland, you’ll have to pay taxes to the federal government, the canton and the commune.
 While the municipal taxes vary from resort to resort, the annual property tax will roughly be 0.6% of the purchase price.